huggingface/blog/benchmark-2021-part1.md

 ### Cores and Threads on Modern CPUs

-On our way towards optimizing CPU inference for better usage of the CPU cores you might have already seen -_at least for the past 20 years_- modern CPUs specifications report "cores" and "threads" or "physical" and "logical" numbers.
+On our way towards optimizing CPU inference for better usage of the CPU cores you might have already seen -_at least for the past 20 years_- modern CPUs specifications report "cores" and "hardware threads" or "physical" and "logical" numbers.
 These notions refer to a mechanism called **Simultaneous Multi-Threading** (SMT) or **Hyper-Threading** on Intel's platforms.

-To illustrate this, imagine two tasks **A** and **B**, executing in parallel, each on its own thread.
+To illustrate this, imagine two tasks **A** and **B**, executing in parallel, each on its own software thread.
 At some point, there is a high probability these two tasks will have to wait for some resources to be fetched from main memory, SSD, HDD or even the network.
-During these periods the core executing the task is in an **Idle** state waiting for the resources to arrive, and effectively doing nothing...
+If the threads are scheduled on different physical cores, with no hyper-threading, during these periods the core executing the task is in an **Idle** state waiting for the resources to arrive, and effectively doing nothing... and hence not getting fully utilized

-Now, with **SMT**, the **two threads for task A and B** will be scheduled on the same **physical core**, but their execution will be interleaved:
+Now, with **SMT**, the **two software threads for task A and B** can be scheduled on the same **physical core**, such that their execution is interleaved on that physical core:

-When task **A** receives a system interrupt, task **B** will resume its execution, then task **A**, etc. which increases overall core utilization.
+[comment]: <> (When task **A** receives a system interrupt, task **B** will resume )

+[comment]: <> (its execution, then task **A**, etc. which increases overall core utilization.)
+Task A and Task B will execute simultaneously on the physical core and when one task is halted, the other task can still continue execution on the core thereby increasing the utilization of that core.

 <!-- The figure below explains the above visually ( [source](https://appuals.com/how-does-hyper-threading-work-in-intel-core-i7-processors/) ) -->